AtfastrSlushyMaker/cloud-weather-app/README.md

 # Cloud Weather App 🌤️

-> **Learning Project**: A hands-on educational journey through modern web development, containerization, and cloud technologies.
+> **Personal Learning Project**: My journey to master Flask, Angular, and cloud computing through hands-on development.

+This is my learning project where I'm building a modern weather application to gain practical experience with:
+- **Flask** (Python backend development)
+- **Angular** (TypeScript frontend framework)
+- **Docker** (containerization and deployment)
+- **Cloud platforms** (production deployment with Render)

-A modern weather application built with Flask (Python) backend and Angular (TypeScript) frontend, containerized with Docker.
-This project demonstrates full-stack development with cloud-ready architecture and serves as a comprehensive learning experience for modern web technologies.
+The app fetches real-time weather data using Flask backend and displays it through a responsive Angular frontend, all containerized with Docker for cloud deployment.

 ## 🚀 Features